Gandii Baat 4: Garima Jain Refuses To Do Topless Scene

 Garima Further Said…

 She further said, "There was a lot of nudity and I thought to myself that I don't see it happening.
 Of course, the web space is something which requires a lot of bold content.
 I understand that.
-There's a very thin line between getting tagged as the you know what I mean.
+There's a very thin line between getting tagged as...you know what I mean.
 So I just made sure that it doesn't happen with my name"

 ‘The Scenes Were Shot Aesthetically’